forumone/web-starter/README.md

 ## Drush Alias File

-A sample Drush aliase file has been included at /examples/drupal/site.aliases.drushrc.php .
+A sample Drush alias file has been included at /examples/drupal/site.aliases.drushrc.php .
 Simply copy this file into public/sites/all/drush and modify the hostnames inside it.
 You will be able to access the vagrant environment with 'drush @site.local', dev with 'drush @site.dev', etc.